dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/metadata.md

 :::tip

-Dagster+ provides rich visualization and navigation of column lineage in the asset catalog.
+Dagster+ provides rich visualization and navigation of column lineage in the Asset catalog.
 Refer to the [Dagster+ documentation](/dagster-plus) for more information.

 :::